-The principal responsibility for managing this IE resides with the Commissioning Unit.
-The Commissioning Unit for this project's IE is UNDP Mauritius/Seychelles Country Office.
-During this assignment, the Interim Evaluation team will report to the M&E Focal Point in the Commissioning Unit who will provide guidance and ensure satisfactory completion of deliverables.
+The principal responsibility for managing this IE resides with the Monitoring & Evaluation Focal Point of the Commissioning Unit.
+The Commissioning Unit for this project's IE is the UNDP Egypt Country Office.
+During this assignment, the Interim Evaluation consultant will report to the Senior Supplier (the UNDP Country Office) in the Commissioning Unit who will provide guidance and ensure satisfactory completion of deliverables.

-The Commissioning Unit will contract the IE team and ensure the timely provision of per diems and travel arrangements within Mauritius.
-The Project Team will be responsible for liaising with the Interim Evaluation team to provide all relevant documents, set up stakeholder interviews, and arrange field visits.
+The Commissioning Unit will contract the IE consultant and ensure the timely provision of per diems and travel arrangements within the country.
+The Project Team will be responsible for liaising with the Interim Evaluation consultant to provide all relevant documents, set up stakeholder interviews, and arrange field visits.

-9. TEAM COMPOSITION
+9. CONSULTANT COMPOSITION

-A team of two independent consultants will conduct the IE - one team leader (with experience and exposure to projects and evaluations in other regions globally) and one team expert, usually from the country of the project and/or with expertise in a relevant area) The consultants cannot have participated in the project preparation, formulation, and/or implementation (including the writing of the Project Document) and should not have a conflict of interest with project's related activities.
+One consultant will conduct the IE. The consultant cannot have participated in the project preparation, formulation, and/or implementation (including the writing of the Project Document) and should not have a conflict of interest with project's related activities.